lukebertram/solo-study/README.md

 > * Common SQL data type keywords: `int`, `float`, `varchar` (SQL's keyword for strings of variable character length), `text` (for long blocks of text), `timestamp`, and `boolean`

+> * SQL command keywords are conventionally written in all caps, and SQL statements must end with a semicolon.

 ### Algorithm Study